 - Global Partners LP acquired 97 retail gas stations and seven dealer supply-only agreements located in New York and Maryland from the Capitol Petroleum Group for $156 million.
 This acquisition quickly followed the master limited partnership’s (MLP) earlier acquisition of petroleum marketer Warren Equities Inc. for approximately $387 million.
 The Warren Equities acquisition included 147 company-operated sites, 53 commission agent locations and more than 300 dealer supply-only agreements.

 - TravelCenters of America (TA) continued its expansion into the convenience store space by completing or announcing six separate transactions that included 124 retail sites.
 These acquisitions reportedly cost TA approximately $230 million.

 - CrossAmerica Partners LP acquired the West Virginia-based One Stop convenience store network.
-The master limited partnership paid all cash for the assets and the funds were secured from its corporate credit facility.
+The MLP paid all cash for the assets and the funds were secured from its corporate credit facility.

 - 7-Eleven Inc. acquired the Tedeschi Food Shops retail network that included approximately 180 sites in the Northeast section of the United States.

 - Cumberland Farms Inc. announced the sale of its Gulf Oil LP fuel business to the Boston-based private equity firm ArcLight Capital Partners.
 It has been reported that the transaction will exceed $1 billion.